angular-package/testing/README.md

 ### Standalone

-`it` methods directly accessed by using method names instead of nested structure, but using it.
+`it` methods are directly accessed by using method names instead of nested structure, but using it.
 Standalone tests are designed to mixin them in `TestingCustom` class.

 ### `TestingToBeArrayOf`